-Amazon stock nears record after Bezos-Jassy handoff
+Amazon stock nabs record after Bezos-Jassy handoff

 Amazon's market cap nears $2T, set to join Apple, Microsoft